benmvp/slides/2018/ndcsydney/nav-react.md

 - Webpack is the prevailing bundler right now
 - Rollup works specifically with ES6 modules
   * Introduced the concept of "tree-shaking" feature that results in less generated code
-  * Instead of bundling the code into one file, it transpiles individual files
+  * But instead of bundling the code into one file, it transpiles individual files
   * Good for libraries
 - Prepack is a new tool for making JS code run faster
   * From Facebook
   * Computations that can be done at compile-time instead of run-time get eliminated
   * Still in early DEV stage so not quite ready for production
 - RequireJS is the original, but just isn't well suited at all for modern web development practices
-- I'd say go with Webpack, especially because of `webpack-dev-server`
+- I'd say go with Webpack
+  * It's still constantly evolving
   * Webpack has "tree-shaking" too
+  * There's a whole ecosystem around it
 - It's at this step where the "JavaScript fatigue" really kicks in
   * Your typical JS developer doesn't want to or know how to configure these bundlers
   * Just work please